 - Previous training or experience in Positive Psychology and/or Dialectical Behavioral Therapy

-In addition to a resume and references, candidates are asked to submit a cover letter that describes their past experiences with individual and group therapy; supervision of other clinicians; leading training sessions or other teaching; cognitive behavioral therapy; clinical research studies; and involvement with military/veteran populations.
+In addition to a resume and references, candidates are asked to submit a cover letter that describes any of their past experiences with group therapy; manualized therapy; supervision of other clinicians; leading training sessions or other teaching; cognitive behavioral therapy; clinical research studies; and involvement with military/veteran populations.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Under Michigan law, a criminal history check including fingerprinting is required as a condition of transfer or employment for this position.